Leave a Message

 Buyers should also be thoughtful about online estimates.

-If you are buying a home in Scottsdale, a Zestimate or AI home value may help you ask questions, but it should not be your only guide.
+If you are purchasing a home in Scottsdale, a Zestimate or AI-generated home value can help you ask better questions, but it should never be your only guide.

 A home listed above an online estimate is not automatically overpriced.
-A home listed below an online estimate is not automatically a deal.
-The true value depends on the property, condition, location, upgrades, views, lot, competition, and buyer demand.
+Likewise, a home listed below an online estimate is not automatically a bargain.
+True value depends on the property's condition, location, upgrades, views, lot characteristics, competition, and current buyer demand.

-A skilled buyer’s agent can help you evaluate whether a home is priced fairly and whether there may be room to negotiate.
+A skilled buyer's agent can help determine whether a home is fairly priced and whether there may be room to negotiate.

 In Scottsdale, the details matter too much for that.